prassr/gnu-linux-commands/Week-1/Lecture1.md

 * Launch the hypervisor and configure a virtual machine.
 * Launch the virtual machine.

-## Launching a GNU-Linux OS using WSL (Windows Subsysyem for Linux).
+## Launching a GNU/Linux OS using WSL (Windows Subsystem for Linux).
 * Run powershell as an administrator.
 * Run command ` wsl --install `
 * Reboot the machine.